A Gentle Introduction to Stream Processing

 - Smart Grid — (e.g. load prediction and outlier plug detection see Smart grids, 4 Billion events, throughout in range of 100Ks)

-- Sport analytics — Augment Sports with realtime analytics (e.g. this is a work we did with a real football game (e.g. Overlaying realtime analytics on Football Broadcasts)
+- Sports analytics — Augment Sports with real-time analytics (e.g. this is a work we did with a real football game (e.g. Overlaying realtime analytics on Football Broadcasts)

 - Context-aware promotions and advertising